Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Appearance & Composition

-As previously mentioned, white gold and platinum tend to look similar in colour and feel, but are actually quite different.
+As previously mentioned, white gold and platinum look similar in colour and feel, but are actually materially quite different.
 While platinum is naturally greyish-white in tone, white gold is brighter and whiter.

 White gold is a lovely rich to the feel metal and often the more popular choice for diamond jewellery.
 It is noteworthy that white gold is an alloy of pure ‘yellow’ gold combined with a variety of white base metals.

-It is usually available in 14 Karat (58.5 % pure gold) or 18 Karat (75% pure gold) versions and consists of yellow gold combined with other white metals such as palladium, silver or nickel to give it some unique physical properties before finally being electroplated with hard wearing rhodium to give it that shiny tough ‘white’ finish.
-It is this appearance that gives white gold jewellery that bright shiny look (unlike platinum) when first viewed in a showroom.
+It is most commonly available in 14 Karat (58.5 % pure gold) or 18 Karat (75% pure gold) versions and consists of yellow gold combined with other white metals such as palladium, silver or nickel to give it specific physical properties before electroplating with hard wearing rhodium to give it that shiny tough ‘white’ finish.
+It is this appearance that gives white gold jewellery that bright shiny look (shinier than platinum) when first viewed in a showroom.

 On the downside, it is a heavier metal to wear and carry, so this is an important consideration if deciding between the two.
-We suggest trying on both white gold and platinum models (if available) to compare and see if you are comfortable with the additional weight.
+We suggest trying on both white gold and platinum models (if available) to compare and see if you are comfortable with the additional weight of platinum.

 Wedding bands in 3 colours